How to work with me

 Who I am

-After my studies, I left for Ireland, where I helped client companies set up their marketing workflows over their first 3 months with HubSpot.
+After graduating, I left for Ireland, where I helped client companies set up their marketing workflows over their first 3 months with HubSpot.
 I then became the Content Marketing Manager at JobTeaser, and finally got a chance to come back to my early love of languages, joining the Localization team at Meta.

 When I’m available, I do my best to answer messages as soon as I can.
 If I don’t reply within 24 hours, I got overwhelmed and probably forgot: feel free to send me a reminder.
+I mute Slack threads liberally, so feel free to tag me again.

 I get most work done in the morning and favour afternoon meetings, when my brain is a bit too fried to create anything and talking to people is nicer.

 If there’s nothing in my calendar, I’m probably free, but I do not do well in meetings, so let’s talk asynchronously whenever possible.
-Many questions can be solved more easily with a quick call than a long message exchange: you can call me anytime, just give me 5 minutes to put clothes on!!
+Many questions can be solved more easily with a quick call than a long message exchange: you can call me anytime!
+I try to avoid group meetings as much as I can.
+I wrote a whole essay about the numerous issues of video calls.

 My productivity works as a cycle.